What is the patient journey?

 Patient journey mapping can increase your bottom line by laying the foundation for improved patient satisfaction and higher retention.

-Organisations across all industries are looking to understand customer journeys in order to attract and retain customers by gaining deeper insights into what drives the consumer experience.
+Organizations across all industries are looking to understand customer journeys in order to attract and retain customers by gaining deeper insights into what drives the consumer experience.

 As healthcare becomes more consumer-driven, health systems must similarly map the patient journey to improve the patient experience and boost retention.
 The cost of patient acquisition, combined with the fact that patients are willing to shop around for the best healthcare experience, means success depends on creating the most seamless patient journey possible.